Learn how to create a writing prompt that works using step-by-step in our guide.

 If you are still stuck, consider writing about your favorite place or a place you go regularly, like the grocery store.
 Use all of your sensory words to describe this place.
 Talk about what you hear, see, smell, feel and even taste while you walk through it.

 This type of real-life writing can be very powerful, and it can be a great story starter.
 Give the writer the prompt to explore their favorite place, then write a narrative or expository essay that involves that place.
 The opportunities for creativity are endless.
+If you are just starting your writing career you might find our guide on how to write a personal essay helpful to kickstart your journey!
+You can also check out our other how-to articles by typing “how to” in our search bar.

 Step 6: Use Images or Objects